“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 true spacious perception the nose, ears and eyes all comfortably abide in

-spacious timelessness.
 Everything is more spacious than

 polarized.
 People places and things only appear polarized; perceiving